vincenteof/vincenteof-obsidian/400 - Zettelkasten/Valuation for Lighter.md

 Lighter also airdrops memecoins.
 We can assume the total points are 10M, and the total supply for the meme coin is 1B, and half of it airdrops to points, so each point get 0.5B / 10M = 50 tokens.

 We confirm that the first round of airdrop will be 25% ~ 30%.

+The long term story is that, ethereum is the chain has the best liquidity.
+As an L2, lighter is able to take defi primitive (like LP token) as collateral to open position with the lp token still earning fees.
 # References
 #### valuation
 https://x.com/c_dylanber/status/1957269172515385809